Rigidity of actions on metric spaces close to three dimensional manifolds: Introduction

-Finally, work by John Pardon originally oriented towards a proof of the Hilbert-Smith conjecture for three manifolds \cite{pardon} can be extended to the singular case in the setting of Alexandrov spaces because the proof of the Hilberth-Smith conjecture \cite{RepScep} is reduced to a local behaviour(see theorem \ref{Theorem:HS-for-Alex} below):
+It is worth mentioning other rigidity results obtained for $3$-dimensional Alexandrov spaces such as the proof of the Borel conjeture for sufficiently collapsed Alexandrov spaces \cite{barcenasnunezrmi}.
+Finally, John Pardon's proof of the Hilbert-Smith conjecture for three manifolds \cite{pardon}, can be extended to the singular case in the setting of Alexandrov spaces as it can be reduced to a local behaviour, leading to the following result:

 \begin{theorem} If $G$ is a locally compact, topological group, acting faithfully on a three dimensional Alexandrov space by homeomorphisms, then $G$ is a Lie group. \end{theorem}